jupyterhub/jupyterhub/docs/source/reference/services.md

 (e.g. you find the implementation a poor fit for your Flask app), you can implement authentication via the Hub yourself.
-JupyterHub is a standard OAuth2 provider, so you can any OAuth 2 implementation appropriate for See the [FastAPI example][] for an example of using JupyterHub as an OAuth provider with fastapi, without using any code imported from JupyterHub.
+JupyterHub is a standard OAuth2 provider, so you can use any OAuth 2 client implementation appropriate for your toolkit.
+See the [FastAPI example][] for an example of using JupyterHub as an OAuth provider with [FastAPI][], without using any code imported from JupyterHub.

 On completion of OAuth, you will have an access token for JupyterHub,